Skip to Content

 Other sexually transmitted infections (STIs) increase the risk of getting HIV.
 That is because STIs can cause sores that make it easier for HIV to enter the blood.

-Finally, those who use injectable drugs and share needles or other injecting equipment have an increased risk of getting HIV.
+Finally, people who inject drugs and share needles or other equipment are at higher risk of getting HIV.

 Only condoms can prevent HIV transmission during sex.
-Studies show that consistent condom use during sex reduces the risk of HIV transmission by around 70% to 80%.
+Studies show that consistent condom use during sex reduces the risk of HIV transmission by around 70-80 percent.

 Another way to protect yourself against HIV is to test for STIs, including HIV, along with your partner.